-5.2 Retrieval File Structure
+5.5 Retrieval File Structure

-With the Load Retrieval File-button load the "TPT_QR_JAP_1_V1.RET"-file from the "...\2CH\RETRIEVALS\TPROFILE_TROP\"-directory.
 Retrieval files are text files which can be edited by any editor that does not insert any control codes or other characters that do not belong to the text.
-The content of the loaded retrieval file is displayed in the blue editor window.
+The content of a retrieval file can also be displayed and modified directly using the "Retrieval file editor" button, in the "Products + Integration" tab of the "Measurement Definition" menu of the RPG-HATPRO (R2CH) software.

 The file starts with an identification code (6795005) utilized by R2CH to detect nonconformities caused by future changes in the file format.
 Comments are preceded by the "#"character.
-All other text lines contain relevant data needed for the retrieval computation routines (2CH).
+All other text lines contain relevant data needed for the retrieval computation routines.

-The continue character ":" at the beginning of a line indicates that this line belongs to the same parameter as the previous line.
+The continue character ":"at the beginning of a line indicates that this line belongs to the same parameter as the previous line.
 The continue code is used in the definition of matrices to add rows to a matrix.

 A parameter code of 2 characters followed by a "=" character (no spaces!) specifies the meaning of the data that follows the "=" sign.
-The codes for the retrieval category are:
+The codes for the retrieval category for a standard HATPRO instrument are: